Django Reinhardt: Second World War

 Reinhardt expanded his musical horizons during this period.
 Using an early amplification system, he was able to work in more of a big-band format, in large ensembles with horn sections.
 He also experimented with classical composition, writing a Mass for the Gypsies and a symphony.
 Since he did not read music, Reinhardt worked with an assistant to notate what he was improvising.
 His modernist piece "Rythme Futur" was also intended to be acceptable to the Nazis.

 In 1943, Reinhardt married his long-term partner Sophie "Naguine" Ziegler in Salbris.
 They had a son, Babik Reinhardt, who became a respected guitarist.

-In 1943 the tide of war turned against the Germans, with a considerable darkening of the situation in Paris.
+At that time the tide of war turned against the Germans, with a considerable darkening of the situation in Paris.
 Severe rationing was in place, and members of Reinhardt's circle were being captured by the Nazis or joining the resistance.

 Reinhardt's first attempt at escape from Occupied France led to capture.
 Fortunately for him, a jazz-loving German, Luftwaffe officer Dietrich Schulz-Köhn, allowed him to return to Paris.
 Reinhardt made a second attempt a few days later, but was stopped in the middle of the night by Swiss border guards, who forced him to return to Paris again.

 One of his tunes, 1940's "Nuages", became an unofficial anthem in Paris to signify hope for liberation.
 During a concert at the Salle Pleyel, the popularity of the tune was such that the crowd made him replay it three times in a row.
 The single sold over 100,000 copies.

-Unlike the estimated 600,000 Romani people who were interned and killed in the Porajmos, the Romani Holocaust, Reinhardt survived the war.